DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * Major note to advanced CSS experts: Some advanced terms have been replaced in this guide, because they'd be less than obvious to laymen who'd need this guide.
 * [Why I use "John Madden aeiou"](https://www.youtube.com/watch?v=Hv6RbEOlqRo) as my placeholder text for almost every project.
 Works far better than Lorem Ipsum.

-¹ = Includes uBlock Origin ≥1.20.0, AdGuard (except iOS), AdNauseum, and Adblock Plus versions 3.13-3.20.
-It does **not** include AdGuard Home, Brave Browser, Adblock Plus ≥4.0, Slimjet, uBlock non-Origin, Tracking Protection List, Blokada, or Pi-hole, whose syntax supports are considerably inferior to the above list.
+¹ = Includes uBlock Origin Standard ≥1.20.0, AdGuard (except MV3 and iOS), AdNauseam, and Adblock Plus versions 3.13-3.20.
+It does **not** include AdGuard Home, Brave Browser, Adblock Plus ≥4.0, Slimjet, uBlock non-Origin, uBlock Origin XUL Legacy, Tracking Protection List, Blokada, or Pi-hole, whose syntax supports are considerably inferior to the above list.